 As of December 2023, China had over 810 million 5G users and 3.38 million base stations installed.

-By the end of December 2023, high speed rail in China had reached 45,000 kilometers (27,962 miles) of dedicated lines alone, making it the longest HSR network in the world.
+By the end of 2023, high speed rail in China had reached 45,000 kilometers of dedicated lines alone, making it the longest HSR network in the world.
+Also as of December 2023, 55 Chinese cities have urban mass transit systems in operation.

-According to studies published in 2023, compiling demographic analyses conducted throughout the 2010s and the early 2020s, 70% of the Chinese population believed in or practiced Chinese folk religion, 25.2% are fully non-believers or atheists, 2.5% are adherents of Christianity, and 1.6% are adherents of Islam.
+According to studies published in 2023, compiling demographic analyses conducted throughout the 2010s and the early 2020s, 70% of the Chinese population believed in or practiced Chinese folk religion—among them, with an approach of non-exclusivity, 33.4% may be identified as Buddhists, 19.6% as Taoists, and 17.7% as adherents of other types of folk religion.
+Of the remaining population, 25.2% are fully non-believers or atheists, 2.5% are adherents of Christianity, and 1.6% are adherents of Islam.

 As of 2023, China has over 3,074 universities, with over 47.6 million students enrolled in mainland China, giving China the largest higher education system in the world.
 As of 2023, China had the world's highest number of top universities.

 As of 2023, China is the world's largest exporter of cars by number.
-Also in 2023, there are approximately 200 million bicycles in China.
+Also, in urban areas, bicycles remain a common mode of transport, with approximately 200 million bicycles in China.

 As of 2023, the life expectancy at birth in China exceeds 78 years.